Aryan0reve/Insurance_Price_Prediction/README.md

 Overview:
 This project implements a medical insurance price prediction model using Machine Learning techniques.
-The model is built using Linear Regression, Polynomial Regression,XGBoost,Random Forest Regression.
+The model is built using Linear Regression, Polynomial Regression,XGBoostand Random Forest Regression.
 The primary objective is to predict insurance costs based on various input features such as age, BMI, number of dependents, and smoking habits.